zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

    In the new page, select immediately for start and reschedule.

    We can now see that update operation is running.
-We can select it and see the various steps performed by it.Here we can see that ***hr*** database is down for Oracle Home switch over.
-Now, ***hr*** database will run from new Oracle Home.
+We can select it and see the various steps performed by it.Here we can see that ***hr*** database is down for Oracle home switch over.
+Now, ***hr*** database will run from new Oracle home.

    ![](images/31.png " ")